Skip to content

 dss.Transformers.Wdg(wdg)

-phase_taps[attr] = float(dss.Transformers.Tap())
+regulators[rc_key] = float(dss.Transformers.Tap())

-return TapPosition(
+return TapPosition(regulators=regulators)

 Source code in openg2g/grid/opendss.py